-We help local-to-global organizations see how they can make a bigger impact in the world.
+We help organizations that make a difference in the world:

-Effective strategy is crucial to any organization’s success.
-Strategies are often devised or improved during strategic planning.
-Unfortunately, most planning models are designed for profit-driven enterprises.
-And the mission-driven planning models derived from them are not very useful.
-So we developed a new way to do strategic planning for world-changing organizations.
+Effective strategies are key to any organization’s success.
+They are usually devised or improved during strategic planning.
+Unfortunately, most planning models were designed for profit-driven enterprises.
+And the planning models for mission-driven organizations derived from them are not very useful.
+So we developed a new way to plan strategically for world-changing organizations from scratch.

-And we started from scratch.
-Our planning model dispenses with the age-old and very time-consuming planning exercises like SWOT analysis (strengths, weaknesses, opportunities, and threats), environmental scanning, and trend analysis.
-Instead, you get straight to the point—in a way no one else has ever done with strategic planning.
+It dispenses with the age-old and very time-consuming planning exercises like SWOT analysis (strengths, weaknesses, opportunities, and threats), environmental scanning, and trend analysis.
+Instead, we help you get straight to the point on how to make your organization more successful—in a way no one else has ever done before.

-Our planning model focuses on identifying and strengthening what supports, produces, and drives your success—once you determine what success is for your organization.
-One of the model’s innovations is incorporating strategic marketing into planning.
+Our planning model begins by asking you to define what success means for your organization.
+It then focuses on identifying and strengthening what supports, produces, and drives your success.
+One of the model’s innovations is it incorporates strategic marketing into planning.
 This enables you to better target, understand, and serve those who determine your success.
 If your success depends on making advances in your field, we help you devise better research and development strategies.

 A key element of our planning approach is constructing a success map of your organization.
-For the first time, you’ll be able to see how success is supported, produced, and driven in your organization.
-And you’ll be able to pinpoint what needs improving and what’s holding you back from being more successful.
+You’ll be able to see, for the first time, how success is supported, produced, and driven within your organization.
+And you’ll be able to pinpoint what needs to be improved and what’s holding your organization back from being more successful.

 And what drives people’s passion for your organization is your core values.
 What you intend to accomplish (your vision) engenders their commitment.
 And how you act on your core values to make your vision a reality is your mission.